USPTOCode/expandedCPCdefinitions/expanded_definition_README.txt

 This project processes the G10L CPC (Cooperative Patent Classification) hierarchy, converts it from XML to JSON format, and generates expanded definitions for each category using the Claude AI model.

+## Disclaimer

+This repository is maintained by individuals acting in their personal capacities.
+Any affiliation of the maintainers with CODE (a voluntary organization of USPTO employees) should not be construed as the USPTO's approval or endorsement of the repository's contents or purposes.
+No nonpublic information is disclosed.

 ## Description

 This project consists of two main components: